How to Protect Against Android Overlay Attacks

 In modern Android versions, developers can successfully block any non-system Android overlay to protect against overlay attacks.
 Developers that target systems below API 31 still have an alternative technique available that can determine if the application interaction has been influenced by any overlay, allowing developers to take action by potentially restricting certain touch events, resulting in an application that can reduce the risk of malicious overlays for as low as target API 9.

-If you are unsure if your mobile app is susceptible to overlay attacks, you may want to consider scanning it using a mobile application security testing tool such as AppSweep.
+If you are unsure if your mobile app is susceptible to being an Android overlay target, you may want to consider scanning it using a mobile application security testing tool such as AppSweep.
 AppSweep is a free service that you can utilize to quickly identify and fix security issues in your application.